StarNetTz/au2-plugins/packages/au2-configuration/README.md

 This library is a partial port of the aurelia-configuration plugin.

-It is initialized during AppTask.beforeCreate step so any plugins that might depend on it should initialize at later time in the pipeline.

 **Full disclosure**: this plugin is in alpha stage.
 Use at your own risk.

 ## Installation

 `npm install @starnetbih/au2-configuration` or `yarn add @starnetbih/au2-configuration`

 ## Configuration